RefresherTowel/docs/statement/index.md

 var hurt = new StatementState(self, "Hurt")
     .AddEnter(function() {
         // First we grab the payload that was given during the transition to this state (the transition occurs in
-        // the codeblock below this one, in the collision event with the enemy) var data = state_machine.GetLastTransitionData();
+        // the codeblock below this one, in the collision event with the enemy bullet) var data = state_machine.GetLastTransitionData();
         if (is_struct(data)) {
             // And now we can use the data, in this case printing the damage we took to console